 - Failure To Yield Resulting in Serious Injury.

 There are several reasons why motorists fail to yield.
 These types of accidents can be arise due to a motorists intentional or negligent behavior.
-Some of the most common reasons why motorists fail to yield include:
+Some of the most common reasons why motorists fail to yield in Atlanta and the surrounding areas include: